Houston Brain Injury Lawyers

 Mild Traumatic Brain Injury (MTBI), including concussions, can cause difficulties for victims that can last a lifetime.
 Direct blows to the head, or rigorous shaking of the head typically cause concussions.
 Concussions resulting from car accidents are sometimes caused by the whiplash of the neck upon impact.

 What actually causes a concussion?
 It is caused by the brain receiving trauma from an impact or sudden violent change in movement.
-Symptoms of a concussion include feeling dazed and, depending on severity of the injury, may or not include loss of consciousness.
+Symptoms of a concussion include feeling dazed and, depending on the severity, may or not include loss of consciousness.
 As mentioned, a Mild TBI will often result in a normal CT scan.

-The American Congress of Rehabilitation Medicine defines mild traumatic brain injury as an injury to the brain along with at least one of the following:
+The American Congress of Rehabilitation Medicine defines mild traumatic brain injury as a person experienced at least one of the following:

 - Any period of loss of consciousness not exceeding 30 minutes

-- Any loss of memory for events before or after the injury
+- Any loss of memory for events before or after the accident

 - Any alteration in mental state at the time of the accident such as feeling dazed, disoriented or confused